Archdickand History, Family Crest & Coats of Arms

 Early Origins of the Archdickand family

 The surname Archdickand was first found in the counties of Cornwall and Devon where they settled soon after the Norman Conquest of England by Duke William of Normandy in 1066 A.D.
-In Norman, the family name was Archidiacne, which seriously questions the popular concept that the family name is derived from the office of Archdeacon.
+In Normandy, the family name was Archidiace, which seriously questions the popular concept that the family name is derived from the office of Archdeacon.

 Early History of the Archdickand family

 This web page shows only a small excerpt of our Archdickand research.
-Another 167 words (12 lines of text) covering the years 130 and 1300 are included under the topic Early Archdickand History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) covering the years 1300, 1619 and 1690 are included under the topic Early Archdickand History in all our PDF Extended History products and printed products wherever possible.